Skip to content

 Where to start in Georgia

 The best first step depends on who needs dental care and whether your family has coverage now.
 Do not wait until you know every rule.
-Make the first call, then ask the office what documents they need.
+Make the first call, then ask the office what papers and next steps they need.

 For children

 Apply for Medicaid or PeachCare first.
-Children under 19 who qualify for Georgia Medicaid get dental and vision care, and PeachCare also includes dental care.
+Georgia says children who qualify for Medicaid get the full range of covered services, including dental and vision care.
+PeachCare also includes dental care.

 For pregnant mothers

 Apply for Family Medicaid if you are pregnant or recently gave birth.
-Georgia says pregnant women who qualify may receive full Medicaid-covered services for up to 12 months after birth.
+Georgia says qualifying pregnant women may receive Medicaid-covered services for up to 12 months after birth.

 For uninsured adults

-Check adult Medicaid, Pathways, community health centers, dental schools, and free clinics.
-Ask if the visit is for urgent pain, a cleaning, an extraction, dentures, or another service.
+Check adult Medicaid, Georgia Pathways, health centers, dental schools, and free clinics.
+Ask if the visit is for urgent pain, cleaning, extraction, dentures, or another service.

 For a broader health coverage path, see Georgia health care.
 For national dental options, use dental assistance for more choices.